Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 \subsubsection{Stability of vortex states}

-The stability of a vortex state can be studied by using the multicomponent GP equations.
-An important feature of the spinor BEC is that each of the components can accommodate different vortices (see, for example, Eq.~(\ref{polar})); however, this gives rise to relative phases between spinor components, and from the energetics point of view, certain conditions must be met.
+The above discussions can be rephrased in the parlance of homotopy theory.
+We first consider an order-parameter manifold, that is, how the order parameter can vary while keeping the nature of the ferromagnetic or polar phases [Eqs.~\eqref{spin1ferro} and \eqref{polar}], and construct a vortex state so that the order parameter remains in the manifold (for more details, see Sec.~\ref{sec:topology}).
+However, such configurations are not always stable in realistic situations because total magnetization are usually conserved in ultracold atomic systems.
+Here, we discuss the stability of vortex states from the point of view of multi-component order parameter.

+Suppose that the order parameter for each spin component is axisymmetric about the vortex.
+Then, the single-valuedness condition for the spinor order parameter must be met for each $\psi_m$, and each spin component accommodates a vortex with an individual quantum number.
+However, this leaves relative phases between spinor components arbitrary, and they are determined from the energetics point of view.
 From Eq.~(\ref{energy_functional(f=1)}), we find that only the term $c_1|{\bm F}|^2/2$ depends explicitly on the relative phases.
-Expressing the term in terms of components, we obtain
+Expressing the term in terms of components, we have